aperezsoria/SimpleToDo/README.md

 * [ ] List anything else that you can get done to improve the app functionality!

-## Video Walkthrough
+## Video Walkthroughs

-Here's a walkthrough of implemented user stories:
+Here's a walkthrough of implemented user stories in version 1.0:

 <img src='http://i.imgur.com/kpobS8U.gif' title='Video Walkthrough' width='' alt='Video Walkthrough' />